Business contacts – What information do we collect about you?

 In running and maintaining our website, software and services we may collect and process information provided voluntarily by individuals and businesses.
 For example, when you submit and enquiry or register to use our services or software.
 We collect information about you when you create an account with us, when you sign a contract, when you become a customer, when you make an enquiry on the website and/or when you register for an event or meet us at an event, conference or trade show.
 This includes basic contact details (including but not limited to name, company, email address, telephone) as well as potentially some questions about the nature of your business.
 This information can be accessed by our team in the UK.
 Appropriate security measures are in place to ensure your data is secure.

 ZigZag Global provide software and logistics to help retailers manage returns globally.
 We partner with couriers, marketplaces, warehouses and retailers to help them offer a better returns experience to their customers, which may include managing logistics and returns with leading carrier partners and postal partners.
 In order for us to process an order it is necessary for us to store data about the transaction which may include your name, address, phone number, email address and details of what you purchased so that we can facilitate the order or return.
-This may include passing details to 3rd parties such as couriers required to complete the order.
+This may include passing details to 3rd parties such as couriers and our payment gateway required to complete the order.

 Use of Your Information